+The right wine with spicy food can compliment the flavour and add an extra enjoyable dimension to your meal.
 In our Ask the Sommelier series, we’re putting your wine-related questions to the world’s top sommeliers.
-In this instalment, sommelier, founder of Bottles N Jars and co-author of Which Wine When, Bert Blaize explores some common rules to follow and go-to bottles to seek out when pairing wine with spicy dishes.
+In this instalment, sommelier, founder of Bottles N Jars and co-author of Which Wine When, Bert Blaize explores some common rules to follow and go-to bottles to seek out when pairing wine with spicy food.

 ‘I have a big thing for spicy food, but I find it really hard to select a wine that drinks well with what I cook.
 Everyone knows that lager and curry belong together, but are there any traditional wine pairings for Indian, Thai or Mexican food?’